opensearch-project/documentation-website/_dashboards/quickstart.md

 - Choose data for analysis, set a time range for that data, search it using [Dashboards Query Language (DQL)]({{site.url}}{{site.baseurl}}/dashboards/dql/), and filter the results.
 - Analyze your data by querying and filtering, viewing results in a table, and examining documents.
-- Display the distribution of your data in histograms.
+- Create histograms to display the distribution of your data.

 The following steps give you a basic overview about using the Discover tool: